Evelios/penplot-stroke/README.md

 // Call the algorithm
 const output_paths = createStroke(path, line_width, pen_thickness);
-// outputs 4 paths because you need 4 pen strokes to fill the line width of 4
+// > outputs 4 paths because you need 4 pen strokes to fill the line width of 1

+// Specifying parameters to create a strike with const rounded_paths = createStroke(path, line_width, pen_thickness, { endcap : 'round' });
 ```

 This algorithm can also handle complete polygon paths.
 That is the polygon is